 ^dNotice that STONITH may be needed for (manual or partially automatic) repair in some cases, e.g. when you know that a system has a kernel crash.
 Don't mix up the repair phase with failover or handover phases.
 Typically, they are executed at different times.
 The repair phase is outside the scope of this section.

-6.1.
-Avoiding Inappropriate Clustermanager Types for Medium and Long-Distance Replication
+6. Requirements of Long-Distance Replication